radarseven/statamic-simpleid/README.md

 		type: simpleid

 ## Voilå!
 "Set it.
-And forget it." — Ron Popeil
+And forget it."
+—Ron Popeil